-This Statement has been reviewed by the external auditors as required under Chapter 15.23 of AMLR for inclusion in the annual report.
-Their review was performed in accordance with Malaysian Approved Standard on Assurance Engagements, ISAE 3000 (Revised), Assurance Engagements Other Than Audits or Review of Historical Financial Information and AAPG 3, Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Control included in the Annual Report.
-Based on their review, the external auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement intended to be included in the annual report is not prepared, in all material respects, in accordance with the disclosures required by paragraph 41 and 42 of the Statement on Risk Management and Internal Controls: Guidelines for Directors of Listed Issuers to be set out, nor is factually inaccurate.
+This Statement has been reviewed by the external auditors as required under Rule 15.23 of ACE Market Listing Requirements for inclusion in the annual report.
+Their review was performed in accordance with Audit and Assurance Practice Guide 3 (Revised): Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Control included in the Annual Report issued by the Malaysian

+STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL (CONT'D)

+Institute of Accountants.
+Based on their review, the external auditors have reported to the Board that nothing has come to their attention that causes them to believe the Statement is inconsistent with their understanding of the process adopted by the Board in reviewing the adequacy and integrity of the system of internal controls.

 AAPG 3 does not require the External Auditors to consider whether the Statement on Risk Management and Internal Control covers all risk and control, or to form an opinion on the adequacy and effectiveness of the Group's risk management and internal control systems including the assessment and opinion by the Board and management thereon.
+The report from the External Auditors was made solely to the Board of Directors in connection with their compliance with the ACE Market Listing Requirement of Bursa Securities and for no other purpose or parties.
+The External Auditor do not assume responsibility to any person other than the Board in respect of any aspect of this statement.